A fishy deal

 Remove them with a slotted spoon and chuck in the bay leaf and panch phoron.
 As they sizzle up, mix the spice powders into a mug of hot water and pour into the pan.
 Let this bubble up and then cook on a medium heat for 10 minutes.

 Next, gently lower the fish pieces into the curry.
 Slit the green chillies and add them along with salt to your taste.
 Cover for about five minutes until the fish is cooked through.
 Serve with hot steamed rice or an easy dal like I did for simple pleasure.

-This entry was posted on Tuesday, October 6th, 2009 at 1:03 pm and is filed under Fish.
+This entry was posted on Tuesday, October 6th, 2009 at 1:03 pm and is filed under Fish, Fish.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.